Which issues would you most highlight to someone new to your country?

 Is your country (or a particular area) known to be heavily unionised?

-No, although certain areas are more unionised than others – for instance, there is more union activity in the manufacturing sector, while union activity in the services sector and particularly the software sector is negligible.
+No, although certain areas are more unionised than others – for instance, there is more union activity in the manufacturing sector.
+Union activity in the services sector is negligible, though recent years have seen some movement towards unionisation in the IT sector.

 What are the rules on trade union recognition?